 I have been attracted to photography for as long as I can remember, but it wasn’t until I bought my first 35mm film camera in 2003, that I was able to really experiment.
 The trouble with learning on film without access to a darkroom was that, while I shot away, I was horrible at developing film in a timely manner.
-And so I think I was stuck in neutral without the benefit of seeing how various settings (shutter speed, aperture, film speed) impacted my images.
+And so without the benefit of seeing how various settings (shutter speed, aperture, film speed – iso) impacted my images, I think I was stuck in neutral .

-Then in 2010 I bought my first digital slr camera, a Canon Rebel xt, and began shooting in earnest.
+Then in 2010 I bought my first digital slr, a Canon Rebel xt, and began shooting in earnest.
 Those early images were captured as jpg files and edited in Picassa – I started to search online for photo blogs and instructional sites to see how I could improve my images.
 The first, and really most helpful, in those early days was Digital Photography School.
-I learned about the “exposure triangle,” how to read light and to see composition, and about digital editing – I started to shoot in the RAW format and to edit in GIMP, Lightroom, and Photoshop, creating more “keeper” images over time.
-I even participated in a local group exhibition in 2013!
+I learned about the “exposure triangle,” how to read light and to see composition, and about digital editing – I started to shoot in RAW and to edit in GIMP, Lightroom, and Photoshop, creating more “keeper” images over time.
+In December 2013, I participated in a group exhibition at Historic Northampton!

 Then, for some reason, I started to plateau again and began to notice that my camera stayed in the bag more often than not.
-When scrolling though my photo catalogues in Lightroom, there were huge gaps of months when I didn’t take photos.
-As 2016 started to wind down, my internal dialogue kept returning to the need for a kick in the pants.
+When scrolling though my photo catalogs in Lightroom, there were huge gaps of months when I didn’t take photos.
+As 2016 started to wind down, my internal dialogue kept calling for a kick in the pants.

 Thus, 2017 has become the year of “No excuses!”
 Maybe a 365 project isn’t for everyone – it certainly wasn’t appealing to me at first.
 After all, I didn’t see “the pros” posting about completing 365’s.
-Once I got my ego in check and returned to earth, I started to think more seriously about my options for expanding my skill set.
-To that end, I can’t think of any other way to keep moving forward than to have some sort of personal challenge or goals.
+Once I got my ego in check and returned to earth, I started to think more seriously about options for expanding my skill set.
+To that end, I couldn’t think of any other way to keep moving forward than to set a personal challenge.

 So, please enjoy.